Bureau of Services for the Visually Impaired (BSVI)

 Vocational Guidance and Counseling

 The next step in the process will be to identify your vocational goal and the BSVI services needed to reach this goal.
-Once you have been assigned to a BSVI Counselor or BSVI Coordinator, you will work together to agree on an employment goal that fits your needs.
+Once you have been assigned to a BSVI counselor or BSVI staff, you will work together to agree on an employment goal that fits your needs.

 You may participate in assessments or experiences to help you decide if the employment goal is right for you.
-The BSVI Counselor or BSVI Coordinator may also supply information about different employment opportunities and careers.
+The BSVI counselor or BSVI staff may also supply information about different employment opportunities and careers.
 This process will result in an Individualized Plan for Employment (IPE).

 The following items will be taken into consideration as your IPE is developed.